alexth4ef9/wsdd/README.md

 beneficial for devices running Samba, like NAS or file sharing servers on your local network.

+This is a wsdd version for usage with a device that publish a web interface.
+Under Network it will show up as a Network Infrastructure device.

 ## Background

 With Windows 10 version 1511, support for SMBv1 and thus NetBIOS device discovery